johnpeele/Starling-UI-Kit-Guidelines/getting-started.md

 1. Ensure you have [Sketch](https://www.sketchapp.com/) installed on your computer and that it is up to date with the latest publically released version.
 2. The UI Kit is stored in the UX design team's shared repository, which is managed by [Abstract](https://www.goabstract.com/).
 Ensure you have Abstract installed on your computer and that you are a part of the ACL organization in Abstract.
-   _Note: licenses and access to the above software should be arranged during your onboarding, if not please ask a senior member of the ux team. _
+   _Note: licenses and access to the above software should be arranged during your onboarding, if not please ask a senior member of the UX team._

-3. Once you have abstract installed, ensure that you have the **Starling Design System** project downloaded and sync'd.
+3. Once you have Abstract installed, ensure that you have the **Starling Design System** project downloaded and sync'd.

 4. The UI Kit depends on a few vital Sketch plugins to function properly.
-Before using the UI Kit, make sure you have the following installed in Sketch:
+The **mandatory plugins **are broken into 2 categories:

+   1. Mandatory for **consuming \(using\)** the UI Kit:

+      1. Relabel Button - This is used to update button labels and automatically resize buttons while preserving padding.

+   2. Mandatory for **contributing to** the UI Kit

-   1. [Symbol Organizer](#).
-This is used to automatically organize all the symbols in the UI Kit.This is required, and should be run as part of your process when updating the UI Kit.
+      1. [Symbol Organizer](#) - This is used to automatically organize all the symbols in the UI Kit.This is required, and should be run as part of your process when updating the UI Kit.

-   2. [Relabel Button](#).
-This is used to automatically resize buttons while preserving padding.
+      2. [Relabel Button](#) - This is used to update button labels and automatically resize buttons while preserving padding.

-   3. [Artboard Manager](#).
-This is used to automatically preserver the order and spacing between artboards in the UI Kit.
+      3. [Artboard Manager](#) - This is used to automatically preserver the order and spacing between artboards in the UI Kit.

 These are the minimum required plugins and programs for use of the UI Kit.
 We've also included suggestions for other plugins that will help you design under the Sketch Plugins section.

 Once you have access to abstract and installed the above plugins, you're ready to start using the UI Kit.